Technology Assisted Assessments

 Meetings and interviews

 For all meetings during an assessment, HDAA assessors use Zoom video conferencing meetings.
+To manage privacy and data security we have strict protocols in place as to how Zoom is used in assessments.

 Our assessors are all trained in the use of Zoom and our processes reflect best practices for privacy and confidentiality using this specific technology.
 Participants and consumers may opt to be interviewed via Zoom or by phone.